thereferences/systems/docs/source/model/evaluation/performance.md

 * False Positive Rate < 0.1

-at the threshold.

 <br>

 **Disaggregated Criteria**

-For each class, and by the same overarching threshold value, ensure that
+For each class, and by the same overarching threshold value, ensure that:

 * Each criterion metric value is within its defined range; as oulined above.